Working with Updates

 Instead, updates.getChannelDifference will be automatically triggered (only for channels that need catching up) by a set of updateChannelTooLong updates that will be returned by the updates.getDifference call.

-• Loss of sync: a gap was found in seq / pts / qts (as described above).
-It may be useful to wait up to 0.5 seconds in this situation and abort the sync in case a new update arrives, that fills the gap.
+• Loss of sync: a gap was found in seq / pts / qts / version (as described above).
+Note that it may be useful to wait up to 0.5 seconds in this situation, as the missing updates may have been simply reordered by the server, and may arrive shortly after, filling the gap.
+If the gap is not filled within 0.5 seconds by another incoming update, proceed with the manual gap filling logic.

 • Session loss on the server: the client receives a new session created notification.
 This can be caused by garbage collection on the MTProto server or a server reboot.